kbrashears5/github-action-file-sync/README.md

 If I have a file that gets out of sync for whatever reason, the cron side of the `on` will take care of putting it back in sync with the master repository.

+See my [master sync repo](https://github.com/kbrashears5/kbrashears5) for examples on how I use it across all my repositories.

 # Setup
 Create a new file called `/.github/workflows/file-sync.yml` that looks like so:
 ```yaml